parthh-patel/K-Means-Algorithm-from-Scratch/README.md

 # K-Means-Algorithm-from-Scratch

-This repo contains my code to run K-Means clustering algorithm from scratch.
-The algorithm takes in image data as input and tries to cluster the color assingment using K = 2, 5, 10, 20, and 30.
-The euclidean distance equation (l-2 norm) objective function isbeing used to calculate clusters and find optimal centroids.
-The results including the number of itterations and elapsed time for various images of different colors and sizes are shown below.
+This repository contains my implementation of the K-Means clustering algorithm from scratch.
+The algorithm takes image data as input and attempts to cluster the color assignments using a varying number of clusters (K = 2, 5, 10, 20, and 30).
+The Euclidean distance equation (L2 norm) is used as the objective function to calculate the clusters and find the optimal centroids.

+The results, including the number of iterations and elapsed time, are shown for various images of different colors and sizes.
+These images are displayed in the table below:

 <div align="center">
   <table>